christiskatsouris/Network-Analysis-R/README.md

 - Katsouris C. (2021).
 A Graph Topology Measure for a Time Series Regression-based Covariance Matrix with Tail Estimates.
 Working paper.
 University of Southampton.
 - Katz, L. (1953).
 A new status index derived from sociometric analysis.
 Psychometrika, 18(1):39–43
 - Liao, H., Mariani, M. S., Medo, M., Zhang, Y. C., & Zhou, M. Y. (2017).
 Ranking in evolving complex networks.
 Physics Reports, 689, 1-54.
+- Le, L. T., Eliassi-Rad, T., & Tong, H. (2015, June).
+MET: A fast algorithm for minimizing propagation in large graphs with small eigen-gaps.
+In Proceedings of the 2015 SIAM International Conference on Data Mining (pp. 694-702).
+Society for Industrial and Applied Mathematics.
 - Vargas Jr, R., Waldron, A., Sharma, A., Flórez, R., and Narayan, D. A. (2017).
 A graph theoretic analysis of leverage centrality.
 AKCE International Journal of Graphs and Combinatorics, 14(3):295–306.
 - Van Mieghem, P. (2014).
 Graph eigenvectors, fundamental weights and centrality metrics for nodes in networks. arXiv preprint arXiv:1401.4580.

 # [B].
 Adjacency Matrices and Network Data